ronyhe/pyjvm/readme.md

 . venv/bin/activate
 pip install .
 ```
-Note that these steps assumes that the following are installed and available on the command line:
+Note that these steps assume that the following are installed and available on the command line:

 - git
 - virtualenv